ypereirareis/ypereirareis.github.io/_posts/2016-03-29-doctrine-parameters-type-hint-tip-mysql-index.markdown

 ---
 layout: post
-title: "Doctrine performance tip with MySQL and indexes"
+title: "Doctrine performance tip with MySQL and indexes, parameters type hinting"
 excerpt: "If we do not write DQL queries correctly, we could have big performance problems"
 tags: [doctrine, DQL, inner join, join, index, indexes, mysql]
 image: doctrine.png